fongc123/notes/Machine Learning/Decision Tree.md

 - <span style = "color:lightblue">nats</span>: $b\rightarrow e$
 - <span style = "color:lightblue">bits</span>: $b\rightarrow 2$ (*this is used in machine learning*)

-<span style = "color:lightblue">Continuous-valued attributes</span> (e.g., temperature) are discretized, and a Boolean attribute is created, where it evaluates to true if the attribute value is greater than a threshold $c$ and false otherwise.
+<span style = "color:lightblue">Continuous-valued attributes</span> (e.g., temperature) are discretized, and a Boolean attribute is created.
+It evaluates to true if the attribute value is greater than a threshold $c$ and false otherwise.

 $$A_c<c$$

 The set of candidate thresholds are the midway segregation point between attribute values.
 The value of $c$ is determined by the information gain.

 ### Information Gain
-The <span style = "color:lightblue">information gain</span> of $D$ relative to attribute $A$ is the expected **reduction** in entropy caused by knowing the value of $A$.
+The <span style = "color:lightblue">information gain</span> of a subset $D$ relative to attribute $A$ is the expected **reduction** in entropy caused by knowing the value of $A$.
 The set of examples in $D$ where attribute $A$ has value $v$ is represented by $D_v$.
 It is a selection measure used in the ID3 decision tree induction algorithm.

 $$Gain(D,A)=Entropy(D)-\sum_{v}{\frac{|D_v|}{|D|}}Entropy(D_v)$$

-**The attribute that generates the maximum information gain is desired.**
+**The attribute that generates the maximum information gain is selected.**

 ### Gain Ratio
 Information gain is **biased** toward tests with many outcomes.
 These attributes (e.g., student ID) create perfect entropy and should be penalized.